Gabriella Sayger

 The Project

-Emily (she/her/hers) provides mediation and other forms of alternative dispute resolution in West Virginia to low-income families impacted by the opioid epidemic.
+Emily (she/her/hers) provided mediation and other forms of alternative dispute resolution in West Virginia to low-income families impacted by the opioid epidemic.

 Due to the impact of the opioid epidemic, many low-income children have been placed with their grandparents while their biological parents are in the recovery process.
 When disputes over these children arise between the parents and grandparents, the only option for low-income families is to go to court because they cannot afford alternative services to resolve the matter.
 Such court proceedings can be adversarial, confusing, and highly stressful for all parties involved, and the results can be traumatic for the children affected.

-• Continue to expand outreach and bolster relationships with service providers and community partners
+- Expanded outreach and bolstered relationships with service providers and community partners

 Media